 Since diabetic retinopathy is notoriously difficult to detect in its earliest stages, you may not discover you have it until you begin to develop noticeable symptoms.
 The earlier you are diagnosed and receive appropriate treatment, the more likely you will be able to retain and regain full vision.

-You have a variety of treatment options for diabetic retinopathy in New Jersey depending on how far your disease has progressed.
+You have a variety of treatment options for diabetic retinopathy depending on how far your disease has progressed.